A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Introduction

-and analogously for $k_{\mu}$ and $j_{\mu}$. \end{assumption} We note that the parameter separability of $a_{\mu}$ inherits from the separability of the coefficient matrix $A_{\mu}$ and is a standard assumption for RB methods.
-However, in lots of cases, this assumption needs to be artificially constructed with the help of the so-called Empirical Interpolation (EI) \cite{BarraultMadayEtAl2004,CS2010,DHO2012,CEGG2014}.
-For the sake of simplicity, we do not tackle this and let \cref{asmpt:parameter_separable} always be fulfilled throughout this work.
+As usual in the context of reduced basis methods, we require parameter separability for $a_{\mu}$, $l_{\mu}$, and $\J$ for an efficient offline-online decomposition.
+However, in many cases, this assumption needs to be artificially constructed with the help of the so-called Empirical Interpolation (EI) \cite{BarraultMadayEtAl2004,CS2010,DHO2012,CEGG2014}.
+Furthermore, to derive optimality conditions for \eqref{P}, we require sufficient regularity of the linear and bilinear forms, as well as the objective functional w.r.t. the parameter.

-Furthermore, to derive optimality conditions for \eqref{P}, we require the following assumption: \begin{assumption}[Differentiability of $a_\mu$, $l_\mu$ and $\J$] We assume $a_{\mu}$, $l_{\mu}$, and $\J$ to be Fr\'echet differentiable w.r.t~each argument $u, v \in V$, and $\mu \in \Params$.
-Given \cref{asmpt:parameter_separable}, this follows from assuming that also the separable parts of $a_{\mu}$, $l_{\mu}$, and $\J$ are Fr\'echet differentiable. \end{assumption} We define for given $u \in V$, $\mu \in \Params$, the primal residual $r_\mu^\pr(u) \in V'$ associated with \eqref{P.state} by